 Form 4852 to replace your missing W2

-Please not, that if you get your official W2 after filing with the substitute form and its data varies from what you reported on your return, you will need to refile.
+Please note: If you get your official W-2 after filing with the substitute form and its data varies from what you reported on your return, you will need to refile.
 Do this by completing Form 1040X, Amended U.S. Individual Income Tax Return which can only be submitted in the mail.

-Let’s started with your replacement wage statement.
+Let’s start with your replacement wage statement.
 First, download Form 4852.

-Follow the form step by step to recreate your W2 process.
+Follow the form step by step to recreate your W2.
 It’s a pretty simple process, but the form does include an instructional page for some guidance.

 You might have to explain how you got the numbers you entered, using a pay stub or direct deposit slip, and describe any effort you made to obtain your missing W2.
 If you’re missing multiple W2s, you’ll need a separate Form 4852 for missing form..